 It is generally not a good idea to change the curve names.
 An exception would be an input TXT or LAS file that has density only in the form of density porosity such as DPHI.
 You could change the DPHI name to RHOB prior to import and then convert to bulk density when importing by advising JLog of the RHOF and RHOG values used to compute DPHI.
 If possible, always ask for the bulk density itself in the LAS file - JLog can compute density porosity from it later on.

-If one wanted to read log values from hard copy logs they could enter values by hand and construct a similar spreadsheet and save it as a TEXT file.
+If one wanted to read log values from hard copy logs they could enter values by hand and construct a spreadsheet similar to SAND.TXT and save it as a tab delimited TEXT file.
 Each column of data must be filled in.
 If data is bad or missing just enter the null value of -999.250.
 It is not necessary to enter the log data at uniform depth increments but it is better to do so.
 The depth increment could be larger for a thicker pay zone than for a thin one.

 NPHI is in percent limestone porosity units here but JLog wants the units in decimal.
 You will have a chance to convert from percent to decimal when importing the SAND.TXT data.
 If NPHI is in sand or dolomite porosity units JLog will convert them to limestone.

-It is useful to open the Text (TXT) or LAS file to be imported with a word processor or text editor and print out a page or two so you can see the curve names and check the actual data.
-The hardcopy printout can be included in the hardcopy file containing the log analysis report.
+It may be useful to open the Text (TXT) or LAS file to be imported with a word processor or text editor so you can see the curve names and check the actual data.

-Choose TXT as File type of Import... of the File menu.
+Choose and push "TXT" button as File type of Import... of the File menu.

 Next you are asked to select micro log and Rxo curves if present.
-There is a MSFL so choose the ...... ......
-MSFL button.
+There is a MSFL so choose and push the "...... ......
+MSFL" button.
 A pair of six dots ...... ...... denote the absence of micro log curves.
 Click OK.

 Select Resistivity curve names if present.
-LLS and LLD are present so choose the ...... ...... ...... ......
-LLS LLD button.
+LLS and LLD are present so choose and push the "...... ...... ...... ......
+LLS LLD" button.
 Click OK.
-Note the deepest resistivity curve placed in the far right slot will be taken as RT except for curves equivalent to LLS and LLD where RT will be estinated as mentioned earlier.
+Note the deepest resistivity curve placed in the far right slot will be taken as RT except for laterolog curves equivalent to LLS and LLD (HRLS HRLD through RS RD in the dialog box above) where RT will be estimated as mentioned earlier.
+RT will also be computed from hand-entered laterologs that begin with LLS and LLD such as LLSEC and LLDEC with version 9 onwards.
 Many of the common resistivity combinations are found in the buttons above.
-Note how the resistivity curves with shallowest depth of investigation are on the left with the deepest on the right.
-Suppose the dual induction resistivity curves are XSFL, YILM and ZILD and are not found in the button array above.
-In this case ZILD would be typed in the far right user slot #6 and becomes RT.
-YILM goes in slot #5 to the left of ZILD and XSFL is typed in to the left of YILM in slot #4.
+Note how the resistivity curves with shallowest depth of investigation are on the left with the deepest depth of investigation curve on the right.
+Suppose the dual induction resistivity curves are RLL3, RILM and RILD and are not found in the button array above.
+In this case RILD would be typed in the far right user slot #6 and becomes RT.
+RILM is typed in slot #5 just to the left of RILD and RLL3 is typed in to the left of RILM in slot #4.
+The first three user slots would each remain empty with ...... .
+Be sure to push the "user" button so the three new curve names will be recognized and imported by JLog.
+Then Click OK.

 Identify Density units in incoming file.
 When we inspected the SAND.TXT file we saw RHOB values expressed as 2.32, 2.45 and so on.
-These units are G/CC.
+These units are gram/cc so the "G/CC" button is pushed.
 If the values were expressed as 2320 the units would be K/M3, if 20.0 then units are Porosity Percent and 0.20 Porosity Decimal.
 In the last 2 cases we would be asked for the RHOF and RHOG values used to compute the porosity because we want our density in grams/cc.
+We would also want to change the density curve name from DPHI to RHOB in one of two ways.
+First by changing DPHI to RHOB in the ~CURVE block of the LAS file header before import or after import with Add New Curve Names... of the Edit menu.
+See Tip #20 of JLog tips.doc for more.

 Identify Sonic units in incoming file.
 When we inspected the SAND.TXT file we saw DT values expressed as 82.4 and so on.
-These units are in microseconds/foot (US/F).
+These units are in microseconds/foot so the "US/F" button is pushed.
 Other units might be microseconds/meter (US/M) or milliseconds/meter (MS/M).

 SAND.TXT neutron porosity units are in percent so the "Neutron in percent" button is pushed by the user.
 JLog will push the correct button for you in correctly constructed LAS files.

-Always ask the logging contractor to include the density in gram/cc and neutron porosity in limestone porosity units in the LAS file regardless of the lithology and the scales used on the hard copy logs.
+Always ask the logging contractor to include the density in gram/cc and neutron porosity in limestone decimal porosity units in the LAS file regardless of the lithology and the scales used on the hard copy logs.
 Also request near and far neutron counts in the LAS file.
+Additionally check that digitized neutron porosity units are correctly stated in the LAS file.
+This also holds true for density when units are not in g/cc.

 The following information would come from the hard copy logs.
 If we were importing a LAS file the information might be present in the LAS file.
 But not necessarily.
-It is always a good idea to have the hard copy logs or at least the log headers available.
+It is always a good idea to have the digital images or hard copy logs of at least the log headers available.
 Default values that follow are appropriate for Jackson #1 data in SAND.TXT.
 This information must be changed for other wells.

 Company Name: Delhi-Santos.
 Well Name: Jackson #1.
 Field Name: Wildcat